Click on the links below to skip to your preferred section:

 2.4.2 - What risks do metatags pose?

-Canadian courts have held that the use of metatags (i.e., tags or key words in a website’s coding that are used by search engines to sort web pages) that are confusingly similar to another person’s trademarks may constitute trademark infringement.
+Canadian courts have held that the use of metatags (i.e., tags or keywords in a website’s coding used by search engines to sort web pages) that are confusingly similar to another person’s trademarks may constitute trademark infringement.

-As for the use of keyword advertisement, such as Google AdWords, the Québec Superior Court and the British Columbia Court of Appeal have found that bidding on a keyword is not in and of itself an infringement of the Trademarks Act.
-Such practice is seen as generally legitimate and provides greater choice to consumers, as opposed to creating confusion.
+As for the use of keyword advertisement, such as Google AdWords, the Quebec Superior Court and the British Columbia Court of Appeal have found that bidding on a keyword is not in and of itself an infringement of the Trademarks Act.
+Such practice is generally seen as legitimate, providing greater choice to consumers, rather than creating confusion.
 However, sponsored links on search pages resulting from keyword advertisements can infringe the Trademarks Act if such links are confusingly similar to another person’s trademarks.

 2.5 - Patents